-Are you sure you want to leave this Affiliate’s MyShop site?
+Are you sure you want to leave 's MyShop site?

-Are you sure you want to leave this Affiliate’s MyShop site?
+Are you sure you want to leave 's MyShop site?

 Transitional milk is produced as colostrum changes to mature milk.
 The transition to mature milk takes about two weeks and begins two to five days after giving birth.
 Transitional milk has high levels of fat, lactose, and water-soluble vitamins and contains more calories than colostrum.2